 It is so fun to crochet food.
 You can crochet amigurumi for children's play sets, appliqués for decorating items of all sorts, and even food-inspired clothing and costumes just for fun.
 You can find crochet food patterns of all types, including lots of candy crochet patterns.
 But what if you want to celebrate healthy eating, vegetarianism, or just the goodness of nature's foods?
-These 25 fruit and vegetable crochet patterns are for you!
+These 22 fruit and vegetable crochet patterns are for you.

-These patterns can also be used in educating young... children about food.
-Fruits and vegetables are an important part of a healthy diet but many kids are picky when they are young and don't like to try new things.
+These patterns can also be used in educating young children about food.
+Fruits and vegetables are an important part of a healthy diet, but many kids are picky when they are young and don't like to try new things.
 Introducing foods to them in the form of crocheted characters that they can play with and interact with is one terrific option for parents, caregivers, and educators.
-Some of these patterns have cute faces added on which will appeal to that age group (and to all of us!)
-Who says you can't play with your food?!
+Some of these patterns have cute faces added on which will appeal to that age group (and to all of us).
+Who says you can't play with your food?

 01 of 22

 One of the easiest ways to crochet fruit is to crochet circles in the colors of fruit slices.
 These circles can become a variety of items, the simplest of which is a coaster.
-These fruit-inspired crochet coasters designed by Marinke Slump for CraftTuts+ are a great beginner's crochet project.
-You can vary the colors to get different fruits; for example, use the lemon coaster crochet pattern with green yarn for a lime coaster.
+These fruit-inspired crochet coasters designed by Marinke Slump for Envato Tuts+ are a great beginner's crochet project.
+You can vary the colors on this free pattern to get different fruits; for example, use the lemon coaster crochet pattern with green yarn for a lime coaster.

 02 of 22